top of page

 • Rated: N/A

 Angel is an anti-hero—or at least, he starts off as so.
-In this silent animation, Angel is a man who is self-servient and abuse, who spends his time reproaching the people in his path.
+In this silent animation, Angel is a man who is self-servient and abusive, who spends his time reproaching the people in his path.

 However, he diverges from his morally discordant behaviours when he wakes up with wings attached to his back.
 He first tries to remove the wings, but eventually gives in to the good that his newfound appendages provide.

-Idiots & Angels is a 2D animated movie, where drawings were scanned and colourised digitally.
-This silent animation is mostly composed of hues of browns, blacks and sketchy lines.
 Where there were colours outside of muddied shades, they were muted.
 Ultimately, this created visuals that were as grimy as Angel’s character.
-With this and music to match, Idiots & Angels is a solid example of storytelling without dialogue.
+With this and music to match, Idiots & Angels is a solid example of storytelling through films with no dialogue.

 4. The Illusionist